A topic from the subject of Biochemistry in Chemistry.

 Lipids:

-• Biological molecules composed of carbon, hydrogen, and often oxygen.
+Biological molecules composed primarily of carbon, hydrogen, and oxygen.
+They are characterized by their low solubility in water.

 Functions of Lipids: